Diffraction: General case for far field

-In the far-field / Fraunhofer region, this becomes the spatial Fourier transform of the aperture distribution.
+with an electric field $E_\mathrm{inc}(x, y)$ incident on the aperture for the case of an electromagnetic wave.
+In the far-field / Fraunhofer region, this becomes the spatial Fourier transform of the aperture.
 Huygens' principle when applied to an aperture simply says that the far-field diffraction pattern is the spatial Fourier transform of the aperture shape, and this is a direct by-product of using the parallel-rays approximation, which is identical to doing a plane wave decomposition of the aperture plane fields (see Fourier optics).